icy-arctic-fox/rgss/README.md

 - `ext/` - Ruby native extension for RGSS.
 The actual code for RGSS is not here.
 Describes how to build RGSS with CMake.
 - `include/` - Header files for C++ implementation of the RGSS engine.
+  - `binding/` - Header files specific to the binding.
+These are needed to include the binding in C/C++ code.
+  - `rgss/` - Header files for the implementation of RGSS.
 - `lib/` - Ruby scripts.
 This includes everything in the RPG module and method stubs for the RGSS modules and classes.
   - `rpg/` - RPG module.
 Contains the classes provided by RPG Maker VX.
 RGSS doesn't depend on these.
 - `spec/` - Test scripts.
 RSpec is used to test the functionality.
+  - `unit/` - Unit tests for the RGSS implementation.
 - `src/` - C/C++ code.
 Native extension code for the gem and Game executable.
   - `rgss/` - C++ implementation of the RGSS engine.
   - `binding/` - C binding.
 Ties the ruby methods to the C++ implementation.